leslie-smith1112/Sepsis_Analysis/README.md

 # Sepsis_Analysis
-Pipeline for analysis of all surrent sepsis data
+Pipeline for analysis of all current sepsis data